s-rayleigh/iridium-framework/README.md

 # Iridium Framework
-Iridium Framework is a modular frontent toolset for creating web applications.
+Iridium Framework is a modular frontend toolset for creating web applications.

 Currently in development stage.
 ## Modules